svendvd/Fontinator/README.md

     letterSpace="1.4"
   ```

-3. Enjoy Fonted Widgets
+5. Enjoy Fonted Widgets

+### How it works

+Fontinator Extend TextView based the Android Widgets like the Button and Inject a Fontface loader

 ### Issues
 Please Note that the Android Layout Editor currently can't Preview Custom Fonts

-### Make Custom Widgets from TextView
+### Make Custom Widgets from a TextView based Widget
-Option 1, simply extend from FontTextView
+Option 1: simply extend

-Option 2, Use TypefaceLoader and Typefaceable Interface
+Option 2: Use TypefaceLoader and Typefaceable Interface
 ```java
 import de.morrox.fontinator.utilities.TypefaceLoader;
 import de.morrox.fontinator.utilities.Typefaceable;